af-code2build/Bluni/README.md

 ### Task to accomplish

 Design, in MATLAB environment, an application that will receive and send encrypted messages from other applications, using a preexisting module that simulates, through software, the Bluetooth communication protocol.
+The entry into the application must be protected by a fingerprint recognition system.